ibm-cloud-docs/cloud-object-storage/replication.md

 ## Using replication for business continuity and disaster recovery
 {: #replication-bcdr}

-In the event of an outage, replication can be used to provide continuity of service.
+Replication can be used to provide continuity of service in the event of an outage:

-- Ensure that the source and destination buckets are in different regions.
+- Ensure that the source and destination buckets are in different locations.
 - Verify that the latest versions of objects are in sync between both buckets.
-The `rclone check` command can be useful for checking synchronicity from the command line.
+A tool such as [Rclone can be useful](/docs/cloud-object-storage?topic=cloud-object-storage-rclone) (the `rclone check` command) for checking synchronicity from the command line.
 - In the event of an outage, an application's traffic can be redirected to the destination bucket.

 ## Consistency and data integrity